Myriopteris chipinquensis: Taxonomy

 Myriopteris chipinquensis was first described by Irving W. Knobloch and David B. Lellinger in 1969 as Cheilanthes chipinquensis, based on material collected on Chipinque Mesa, in Nuevo León, by Knobloch on a trip with Paulino Rojas.
 The type specimen is Knobloch 1966B at the Michigan State University herbarium.
 It is quite similar to M. tomentosa, from which it can "scarcely be differentiated at a glance".

 The development of molecular phylogenetic methods showed that the traditional circumscription of Cheilanthes is polyphyletic.
 Convergent evolution in arid environments is thought to be responsible for widespread homoplasy in the morphological characters traditionally used to classify it and the segregate genera that have sometimes been recognized.
 On the basis of molecular evidence, Amanda Grusz and Michael D. Windham revived the genus Myriopteris in 2013 for a group of species formerly placed in Cheilanthes.
 One of these was C. chipinquensis, which thus became Myriopteris chipinquensis.

 In 2018, Maarten J. M. Christenhusz transferred the species to Hemionitis as H. chipinquensis, as part of a program to consolidate the cheilanthoid ferns into that genus.

 Further molecular studies in Myriopteris demonstrated the existence of three well-supported clades within the genus.
 M. chipinquensis belongs to what Grusz et al. informally named the covillei clade.
-It is most closely related to M. tomentosa, an asexual triploid, and is likely to be ancestral to that species.
+Members of the "core covillei" clade, including M. chipinquensis, have leaves finely divided into bead-like segments.
+Within this clade, it is most closely related to M. tomentosa, an asexual triploid, and is likely to be ancestral to that species.
 The two species, in turn, belong to a larger subclade which also includes M. jamaicensis, M. rufa, M. windhamii, and the more distantly related M. myriophylla.

 Distribution and habitat

 Myriopteris chipinquensis is endemic to Mexico, known from Nuevo León.
 It has also been reported from Coahuila, but without a cited voucher.

-M. chipinquensis grows in Sierra Madre Occidental pine–oak forests, either on soil or on limestone bedrock. on dry, rocky slopes over acidic bedrock, particularly basaltic rocks.
+M. chipinquensis grows in Sierra Madre Occidental pine–oak forests, either on soil or on limestone bedrock.
 It is found at altitudes from 800 to 1200 m.